Hiroreco/enreco-archive/recap-data/chapter2/day7/edges/calli-gigi-c2d7.md

 Around the time of the new dungeon’s opening, during a kerfuffle among the heroes of Libestal, a small gesture towards Gonathon somehow led Mordan to even deeper despair.
 [Offering food to Gonathon](https://www.youtube.com/live/WG748SwXQVo?t=7889s) in preparation for the upcoming battle, she was met with silence, leading her to believe that Gonathon was giving her the cold shoulder:

 “Gonathon doesn’t want anything to do with me.
 That’s fine, whatever.
 I don’t care; I don’t have emotions.
-I don’t have emotions… Yeah, what a shame, ignored by my own wolf brother.
+I don’t have emotions...
+Yeah, what a shame, ignored by my own wolf brother.
 That’s messed up.”

 A simple misunderstanding or miscommunication, perhaps, but for a heart already cracked by unrequited love and perceived rejection, the sting was undeniable.